 Example of a written warning for employees with attendance issues

-Anyone can be late to work due to circumstances outside their control.
+Anyone can show up late to work due to circumstances outside their control.
 Family issues, delayed trains, and bad traffic can all cause lateness.
 However, consistent lateness or absenteeism costs time, wastes money, and risks causing widespread frustration.

-This example shows how to write an employee warning letter that highlights the consequences of continuing lateness or absenteeism.
+This employee disciplinary example shows how to write a warning letter that highlights the consequences of continuing lateness or absenteeism.

 Dear [First name],